We adapt the curriculum and learning environment for pupils with SEN:

 - Rigorous assessment procedures which emphasis pupil’s strengths and weaknesses and areas for improvement

-- Access arrangements for KS2 tests when appropriate
+- Access arrangements for assessments, when appropriate

 More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you ca find in the School Policies section of our website.